 What information do you need from the couple before the wedding day?

 I always like to meet the couple to discuss their requirements and show them all the examples I can offer them.
-I like to understand the type of wedding they are planning and a sense of the family dynamics is also important, particularly when planning the group shots.
+I like to understand the type of wedding they are planning and a sense of the family dynamics is also important.
 I always ask for an itinerary two weeks prior to the wedding, a list of group shots and the names of key people.

 I have really noticed how much care couples are taking over their choice of flowers and I particularly like the more natural and romantic arrangements, which have become more popular.
 They are wonderful to photograph and really enable a couple to personalise their venue and make it a feast for the senses.